 On the Rise of FinTechs – Credit Scoring Using Digital Footprints

 We analyze the information content of the digital footprint – information that people leave online simply by accessing or registering on a website – for predicting consumer default.
-Using more than 250,000 observations, we show that even simple, easily accessible variables from the digital footprint equal or exceed the information content of credit bureau (FICO) scores.
-Furthermore, the discriminatory power for unscorable customers is very similar to that of scorable customers.
-Our results have potentially wide implications for financial intermediaries’ business models, for access to credit for the unbanked, and for the behavior of consumers, firms, and regulators in the digital sphere.
+We show that even simple, easily accessible variables from the digital footprint match the information content of credit bureau scores.
+The digital footprint complements rather than substitutes for credit bureau information and it affects access to credit and reduces default rates.
+We discuss the implications for financial intermediaries’ business models, for access to credit for the unbanked, and for the behavior of consumers, firms, and regulators in the digital sphere.

-Keywords: FinTech, Lending, Unbanked Households, Privacy, FICO Scores
+Keywords: FinTech, Lending, Unbanked Households, Privacy, Credit Bureau Scores

 JEL Classification: G20, G21, G29